hsyl20/haskus-website/pages/system.rst

 Haskus system is a framework written in Haskell that can be used for system programming.
 The long-term aim is to provide a full Haskell user-space environment on top of the Linux kernel.

+You can see some demo_

+.. _demo: /system/demo

 Module Overview
 ===============